Bit Efficient Toeplitz Covariance Estimation: Non-asymptotic Performance Analysis of

-We now proceed to analyze the error bounds of $\hat{T}$ under both the maximum norm and the operator norm.
-For the maximum norm case, i.e., $\|T-\hat{T}\|_{\infty} = \max_{s\in [d]} |a_s - \hat{a}_s|$, which quantifies the entry-wise approximation accuracy of $\hat{T}$ with respect to $T$.
-This metric is particularly useful for evaluating the performance of the estimator in approximating individual entries of the covariance matrix.
+We now analyze the error bounds of $\hat{T}$ under both the maximum norm and the operator norm.
+The maximum norm, defined as $\|T-\hat{T}\|_{\infty} = \max_{s\in [d]} |a_s - \hat{a}_s|$, captures the entrywise approximation accuracy of $\hat{T}$ relative to $T$.
+It is particularly informative for assessing the ability that the estimator recovers individual entries of the covariance matrix.
+The corresponding result is stated below.